 Low-level concerns about a member of staff should be reported immediately to the DSL/Headteacher.
-Where the concern is about the DSL it should be reported to the Headteacher and where it is about the Headteacher it should be reported to the Chair of the Governing Board.
+Where the concern is about the DSL it should be reported to the Headteacher and where it is about the Headteacher it should be reported to the Chair of the Governing Board or directly to the LADO using the contact details given on page 5 of this policy.